 United Technologies (UTC) has the worldwide industrial expertise to lift you up and cool you down.
 Its Otis, UTC Climate Controls & Security, Pratt & Whitney, and Sikorsky segments develop technologies, systems, and services for the aerospace, construction, and security industries.
 Climate Controls & Security makes alarms, monitoring equipment, surveillance and access control systems, and fire and hazard detection products.
 Otis is the world's largest elevator and escalator manufacturing company.
 Pratt & Whitney makes commercial and military engines, while Sikorsky makes helicopters.
 UTC Aerospace Systems produces engine controls and flight systems for military and commercial clients.

 After a wave of massive acquisitions and divestitures over the last few years, UTC has realigned under five well-diversified business segments.
 UTC's core Climate Controls & Security segment makes security products and firefighting equipment for commercial, governmental, and residential applications.
-This segment represented nearly 25% of UTC's total sales for 2013.
+This segment represented nearly 25% of UTC's total sales for 2014.